innerperception/inner-perception-website/README.md

 - Push the generated site to the gh-pages branch
 - GitHub will automatically deploy the site

-The site will be available at https://innerperception.github.io/ or your custom domain if configured.
+The site will be available at https://inner-perception.com/ or https://innerperception.github.io/

 ## Custom Domain Setup